THE TWO YEAR RULE

 If you have been hurt on the job and have been paid workers compensation benefits you are covered by the three year rule.
 After three years since you received your last payment of weekly workers’ compensation the employer is only responsible for medical care.
 You could have more workers’ compensation benefits coming for permanent damage done to your body or for a loss of future earning capacity as a result of injury.
 Again, you should ask a workers’ compensation attorney to review your case.

-Many workers believe that once they are able to return to the job and do the same type of work the employer does not owe them any further compensation.
 That’s not true.
 As will be discussed later the employer may owe you compensation for permanent partial disability.
 You should check it out before the three years run out.